Oklo: The Story of Nuclear's Startup Revolution

 Groundbreaking at Idaho National Laboratory

-On 22 September 2025, Oklo held a groundbreaking ceremony at Idaho National Laboratory (INL) for its first commercial powerhouse, Aurora‑INL, under the DOE's new Reactor Pilot Program.
+On 22 September 2025, Oklo held a groundbreaking ceremony at Idaho National Laboratory for its first commercial powerhouse: Aurora‑INL, part of the Department of Energy’s new Reactor Pilot Program.

 Regulatory Progress

-The U.S. Department of Energy (DOE) Idaho Operations Office has approved the Nuclear Safety Design Agreement (NSDA) for the Aurora Fuel Fabrication Facility (A3F) at Idaho National Laboratory (INL), selected to participate in the DOE's Advanced Nuclear Fuel Line Pilot Projects.
+On the fuel side, Oklo cleared a notable checkpoint.
+The DOE Idaho Operations Office approved the Nuclear Safety Design Agreement for Oklo’s Aurora Fuel Fabrication Facility (A3F) at INL, which was selected to participate in the DOE’s Advanced Nuclear Fuel Line Pilot Projects.

 Siemens Partnership